kipngenohaaron/Flatdango_MovieApp/README.md

 ## Features

-The Flatdango Movie Theater provides the following features:
+The Flatdango Movie App provides the following features:
 - It also enables one to book a movie and shows the number of tickets remaining.
 - Display a list of Movies name.